gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 _Note: Again, the editor shown here is Visual Studio Code.
 If you’re using a different editor, it will look a little different._

-Let’s take a look at the code that powers the home page.
+Let’s take a look at the code that powers the homepage.

 > 💡 If you stopped your development server after running `gatsby develop` in the previous section, start it up again now — time to make some changes to the hello-world site!